 “And using your English approach to business, it sounded the logical thing to do,” said Charles.

-“Er, right,” I said.
+“Er..., right,” I said.
 “We assumed he represented our interests.”

 “Wrong,” said David.
 “Lawyers in Spain represent the state first, themselves next, and all their friendly suppliers fall in line at the rear.
 You, the customer are some twenty kilometres behind.
 The longer they can keep you strung along the more they can make you bleed.”